bit-kitty/Coursera-IBM-Data-Science/README.md

-Setting up a GitHub repository for the Applied Data Science Capstone.
+Setting up a GitHub repository for the IBM Applied Data Science Capstone.